Japanese Bobtail: Folklore and legend

 Cats are featured prominently in Japanese folklore.
 As in many other traditions around the world, cats are frequently objects of fear and mistrust, with various supernatural abilities ascribed to them.
 But in some Japanese stories, the length of their tails is an important plot point, with the Japanese Bobtail seen as auspicious, while long-tailed cats may be suspected of being nekomata, a type of evil spirit.

 The maneki-neko ('beckoning cat' or 'inviting cat'), an image of a Japanese Bobtail seated with one paw raised, is considered a good-luck charm among the Japanese around the world, who often keep a statue of this figure in the front of stores or homes (most often a stylized calico, though gold and black variants are also common).
 This stems from a legend that tells how a man (usually either a priest or member of the royal family) who owned one of these cats looked up one day to see his cat beckoning to him.
 Thinking the cat might have a message from the gods, he arose and went to it; no sooner had he done so than a branch large enough to kill a man fell where he had been sitting just moments before.
 Japanese Bobtails also feature prominently in traditional Japanese painting.

 One legend of the origin of the breed's short tail, tells of a sleeping cat whose long tail caught fire; it then ran through town, spreading flames everywhere.
 With the capital in ashes, the Emperor decreed that all cats should have their tails cut short as a preventative measure.

 While legends and superstitions may have favored the short-tailed breed, it seems likely that the Bobtail simply has a longer history in Japan than other recognizable breeds.
 It is also likely to have carried much prestige, having originated on the continent and arrived via Korea in the Asuka period (6th century CE), along with other prized articles of Chinese culture.

 In popular culture

 The manga character Hello Kitty resembles a Japanese Bobtail, and is an example of contemporary kawaii ('cute') pop culture.
 The character Muta from The Cat Returns was based on a stray Japanese Bobtail that would often visit Studio Ghibli.
 They also tend to appear in other anime produced in Japan.

 In W Is for Wasted, by Sue Grafton (part of her alphabet mystery series), private investigator Kinsey Millhone and her landlord Henry Pitts acquire a Japanese bobtail and name him Ed.
 During a fight with a deranged murder suspect, Ed scratches the killer, thereby saving Kinsey from death by scalpel.

 Mochi, Hiro Hamada's cat in the Disney film Big Hero 6, is also a Japanese Bobtail.

-In illustrator Jenny Parks's 2017 book Star Trek Cats, Hikaru Sulu is depicted as a Japanese Bobtail.
+In illustrator Jey Parks's 2017 book Star Trek Cats, Hikaru Sulu is depicted as a Japanese Bobtail.

+The titular cat Good Fortune in the Newbery Medal-winning book The Cat Who Went to Heaven is a tricolor Japanese Bobtail.